awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 ### Considerations for AWS Config and AWS CloudTrail customers<a name="config-and-cloudtrail-considerations"></a>
 + The AWS account cannot have trusted access enabled in the organization management account for either AWS Config or AWS CloudTrail\.
 For information about how to disable trusted access, see [the AWS Organizations documentation on how to enable or disable trusted access](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services.html#orgs_how-to-enable-disable-trusted-access)\.
 + If you have an existing AWS Config Recorder, delivery channel or aggregation setup, you must modify or remove these configurations so that AWS Control Tower can configure AWS Config on your behalf during landing zone launch\.
 If you used AWS CloudFormation to create these AWS Config resources, ensure that you also use CloudFormation to remove the resources\.
 For more information, see [Enroll accounts that have existing AWS Config resources](existing-config-resources.md)\.
-+ If you are running ephemeral workloads from accounts in AWS Control Tower, you will see an increase in costs associated with AWS Config\.
++ If you are running ephemeral workloads from accounts in AWS Control Tower, you may see an increase in costs associated with AWS Config\.
 Contact your AWS account representative for more specific information about managing these costs\.
 + When you enroll an account into AWS Control Tower, your account is governed by the AWS CloudTrail trail for the AWS Control Tower organization\.
 If you have an existing deployment of a CloudTrail trail, you may see duplicate charges unless you delete the existing trail for the account before you enroll it in AWS Control Tower\.

 **Note**